adrian-cr/csa-assignment-arrays-in-java/README.md

-# Assignment: Arrays in Java
+# Assignment: Implementing Arrays in Java

-The following project contains parts 2, 3, and 4 of the "Arrays in Java" assignment (part 1 has no exercise), each of which is developed in a separate class with the format
+The following project contains parts 2, 3, and 4 of the "Implementing Arrays in Java" assignment (part 1 has no exercise), each of which is developed in a separate class with the format
 "Part[ _part number_ ] " (e.g. "Part2" for part 2).